gaud2029/nagios-openstack-monitoring/README.md

 username: nagiosadmin
 password: nagiosadmin

+- Overall Requirements:
-Server Requirements: nagios3
+	- Server: nagios3

-Monitoring Client Node requirements: nagios-nrpe-server
+	- Client Node: nagios-nrpe-server
+	- API Checks: Openstack tenant with username and password.
+In these scripts a tenant: cookbook with username: admin and password: openstack has been used.

 - Keystone:
 	- Nagios Server: